 We’re midway through 2018 and it’s been a while since we checked in on the price of tobacco cigarettes.
-Truth be told, we’re so far removed from them that fags just don’t come to mind very often.
-Everyone knows that vapour is cheaper than cigarettes and has been ever since vaping products first came to market about a decade ago.
+Truth be told, we’re so far removed from them now that cigarettes just don’t come to mind very often.
+Everyone knows that vaping is cheaper than cigarettes and has been ever since vaping products first came to market about a decade ago.
 It’s definitely an attractive element for making the switch to vapour, and is on our list of the 9 reasons vaping beats smoking .

 That being said, if you are a current smoker or recently an ex-smoker, you probably got very used to price hikes.
 Not only was vaping cheaper from the outset, but tobacco cigarettes have gotten significantly more expensive.
 Just a decade ago, a pack of smokes would set you back £5.44 on average .
 We know prices are higher now, so let’s take a look at where we stand with the cigarette to vapour price ratio in 2018.